noahfarr/rlx/README.md

 ## Why RLX

-- **On-device, end-to-end.** Environments, buffers, and the learner all run on the GPU — no host round-trips between steps.
+- **On-device, end-to-end.** Environments, buffers, and the learner all run on the GPU, with no host round-trips between steps.
 - **Fused updates.** Every update step is wrapped in `mx.compile`, fusing the training graph for maximum throughput.
 - **Fast.** The bundled MLX-native environments reach well over a million environment steps per second on Apple silicon.
 - **Readable.** Each algorithm is a single, self-contained, CleanRL-style file you can read top to bottom.
-- **Portable.** The correct MLX backend — Metal on Apple silicon, CUDA on Linux — is selected automatically.
+- **Portable.** The correct MLX backend (Metal on Apple silicon, CUDA on Linux) is selected automatically.

 ## Algorithms